adrien-legros/rhods-mnist/docs/lab-instructions.md

 ## Model Serving

 Now it is time to serve our model using modelmesh serving.
 Go back to RHODS dashboard.
 Click on **Configure server**.
 Secure the model with a **token authorization**.
 The token authorization uses oauth proxy as backend.
 You don't need an external route.
-Choose *model-mesh* as service account name.
+Choose *model-mesh* as the service account name.
 Finally click on configure:

 ![model-serving](./screenshots/serving-no-route.png)